@auth/drizzle-adapter

 Use this option to force the adapter to use a specific naming strategy for your database tables.

-By default, the adapter will use camelCase
+By default, the adapter will use camelCase for all databases.

 Exampleβ